cybergarage/uecho-rs/README.md

 [![cargo-test](https://github.com/cybergarage/uecho-rs/actions/workflows/cargo.yml/badge.svg)](https://github.com/cybergarage/uecho-rs/actions/workflows/cargo.yml)
 [![docs.rs](https://img.shields.io/badge/Rustdoc-docs.rs-blueviolet)](https://docs.rs/echonet)

-The `uecho-rs` is a portable and cross-platform development framework for creating controller applications and devices of [ECHONET-Lite][enet] for Rust developers.
+The `uecho-rs` is a portable, cross-platform development framework for Rust developers to create [ECHONET-Lite][enet] controller applications and devices.
 [ECHONET-Lite][enet] is an open standard specification for IoT devices in Japan, it specifies more than 100 IoT devices such as crime prevention sensors, air conditioners and refrigerators.

 ## What is uEcho ?